CheetahTemplate3/cheetah3/docs/dev_guide/patching.rst

    sources at
    http://perso.wanadoo.fr/gilles.depeyrot/DevTools\_en.html.)

 #.
-Make the change in your Cheetah CVS sandbox or in your installed
+Make the change in your Cheetah git sandbox or in your installed
    version of Cheetah.
 If you make it in the sandbox, you'll have to run {python setup.py install} before testing it.
 If you make it in the installed version, do { not} run the installer or it will